odoo/documentation/content/applications/sales/sales/send_quotations/quote_template.rst

 On each template, you can also specify discounts if the option is activated in the *Sales* settings.
-The base price is set in the product configuration and can be alterated by customer pricelists.
+The base price is set in the product configuration and can be altered by customer pricelists.

 Edit your template
 ==================